mvolkmann/blog/src/htmx.md

-Users perceive apps built with htmx to be fast because the initial page load only requires the htmx library (< 17K) and the initial HTML to render.
+Users perceive apps built with htmx to be fast because the initial page load only requires the htmx library (< 17K) and the initial HTML/CSS to render.
-Subsequent interactions only require fetching snippets of HTML.
+Subsequent interactions only require fetching snippets of HTML or text.
 No client-side hydration of JavaScript code is needed.
 Browsers are very efficient at updating the DOM from strings of HTML.